ratnaparkhi/bdas/README.md

 [Author: Prashant Ratnaparkhi]

 ## Overview
 Comparison of Hive and Redshift is done by measuring the performance of certain queries against both systems.
-Schema, queries and data population mechanism specifed in Transacation Processing Council Bigbench (TPC-BB) benchmark.
+Schema, queries and data population mechanism specifed in Transacation Processing Council Bigbench (TPC-BB) benchmark, is used.
 The queries include real-life analytics scenarios such as - identifying the customers who view online and then purchase in store or identifying the products sold together frequently.
 The dataset was scaled from 50GB to 500GB.

 ## System Setup